userfrosting/learn/pages/22.upgrading/01.46-to-50/01.changelog/docs.md

 ## New requirements

+With the release of PHP 8 in november 2020 some major updates where made to the system requirements.
 UserFrosting 5 now requires :
 - PHP 8.0 or higher
 - [Node.js](https://nodejs.org/en/) 14 or higher
 - [Composer 2](https://getcomposer.org/)

+While any version of PHP 8 is supported, we recommend you use the latest version.

 ## New Structure

 This is where all the magic happened.
-The new structure introduced in UserFrosting 5 makes it easier to separate your code from UserFrosting's code while also making it easier for new developer to get things started with UserFrosting.
-Upgrading will also be easier, as simple as upgrading your `composer.json` file, as well as overwriting default pages.
+The new structure introduced in UserFrosting 5 makes it even more easier to separate your code from UserFrosting's code.
+This also makes it easier for new developer to get started with UserFrosting.
+Upgrading will also be easier, as everything is now managed by Composer.
+Requesting a new major version will required to edit your `composer.json` file.
+Finally, default pages and content are not part of the Core Sprinkle anymore.
+This makes easier to overwrite default pages.

 ### Sprinkles
-All Sprinkles are now managed by Composer.
+All Sprinkles are now managed by Composer, and directly required in your `composer.json`.
 Gone is the `app/sprinkles` directory.
 Sprinkles will now be loaded into the `vendor/` directory, like any other dependencies.

 Gone is also `app/sprinkles.json`.
 To register sprinkles, we now use **Sprinkle Recipe**.
 Recipes makes it easier for sprinkle to define other sprinkle has dependencies.
 In fact, recipe also makes it easier for Sprinkles to _register_ any class and resources they need.
 UserFrosting 4 used to rely on naming convention and auto-discovery, which was prone to errors.
-Registering resources also makes the structure more adaptable.
+Registering resources also makes the structure more adaptable, as there's **no** naming convention anymore for classes : The structure of `/src` can be whatever you want!
 You can read more about [Sprinkle Recipe here](/sprinkles/recipe).

 Finally, as mentioned before, the AdminLTE Theme has been moved to it's own Sprinkle.
-This will make it easier to switch theme in the future, but also means some reference will be updated.
+This will make it easier to switch theme in the future, but also means some reference will need to be updated.

 ### Routes

 Routes used to be in `sprinkles/routes`.
-While still technically PHP files, they were not part of any namespace, and were included using the `require()` methods.
-Routes are now namespaced along with all other class in `src/`.
+While still technically PHP files, they were not part of any namespace, and were included using the [`require()`](https://www.php.net/manual/fr/function.require.php) method.
+Routes are now namespaced, same as any other class in `src/`.

 ### Directories